geethasri22/dsapractice/README.md

 # dsapractice
-This is where i practice my DSA using Java
+This is where i practice my DSA using Java , Python , C prpgramming based on my understanding of the topic